 Lately, amongst the propaganda and casual racism portrayed through the media, that feeling has all but disappeared.
 I don’t get excited anymore.
 I don’t feel lucky to be here.
-And last Friday walking to work the morning of the referendum announcement, I felt sick to my stomach with sadness and grief.
+And last Friday walking to work the morning of the referendum announcement, I felt sick to my stomach with grief.
 Mostly I’m just grieving what I thought this country always was.
 In many ways London still is, but it just feels different.

 So four years on since first moving to London from the other side of the world, maybe my time has come?